Safety Considerations

 There is a listing of room capacities in the "CAC Facilities" and "Other Facilities" sections of this Guidebook.
 Refer to this guide when planning an event.
 Understand that the maximum capacities of facilities may have to be reduced depending on how much furniture is used and what activities will occur.
 Exceeding the maximum capacity of a facility is prohibited by law.
 It is the responsibility of the organization to take appropriate measures to ensure room capacities are not exceeded.
 Wristbands can be provided to monitor attendance at events (see the "Wristband" section of this Guidebook for more information).
 If numbers exceed the room's capacity, Police at MIT and, if CAC is managing your event, the CAC reserve the right to restrict access to the event or to close down the event.

-Fog/Smoke Machines
+Fog/Smoke Machines and Pyrotechnics

 Decorations and Sets

 Rooms must have adequate lighting for the safety of the participants.
 Appropriate lighting levels for parties and dances are controlled by the CAC Manager or building manager and/or Police at MIT officers at the event.
 Lighting equipment used at events must also be approved by CAC or appropriate scheduling office.
 Specifications for lighting should be given to CAC or appropriate scheduling office well in advance of the event.
-If strobes or lasers are used, signs must be posted.

 Candles and Open Flames

-Propane
+Propane for Cooking

 Fire Fighter Detail at an Event

 Please contact the EHS Office or your EHS Coordinator if you want to pursue an event plan that may require a Fire Fighter Detail.
-The Safety Program will work with you before contacting the Fire Dept with the details of the safely plan for your event.
+The Safety Program will work with you before contacting the Fire Department with the details of the safely plan for your event.
 The event planner will be responsible for scheduling and paying for the Fire Fighter Detail.

-Electrical Cords
+Electrical Extension and Power Cords